fabioricali/html-to-extjs-object/README.md

 }
  */

-//Define a scoped style for the component and his children let result = h`
+//Define a scoped style for the component and its children let result = h`
     <style>
         :component {